 Product: iRise Definition Center

-- Download the correct iRise Definition Center Installer from the iRise Software Download Site and save the file locally on your server (ensure that you download the correct installer 32-bit or 64-bit for your Definition Center hardware.
+- Download the correct iRise Definition Center Installer from the iRise Software Download Site and save the file locally on your server (ensure that you download the correct installer for your OS.

 - Plan an outage window with your end users and give yourself time to complete all of the steps of the upgrade including backing up various files.
 On a large dataset, the backup can take a significant amount of time so plan accordingly.

-- Advise your end users that they will need to check-in any projects they have checked ouf of the Definition Center prior to this outage window.
+- Advise your end users that they will need to check-in any projects they have checked out of the Definition Center prior to this outage window.

 - If you are upgrading either the major or minor version number of your Definition Center make sure your users know that post upgrade they will need to connect to the Definition Center with a Studio client whose version number matches the Definition Center in the major and minor numbers.
 A version number follows this pattern major.minor.maintenance.
 As an example a v8.0.3 Studio client can connect to a v8.0.5 Definition Center since they agree on the major number (8) and the minor number (0) but not to a v8.5.0 Definition Center since the minor numbers do not agree.